Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

   If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

-* _authState_ value indicating authentication state for the user and contains one of the following `ACPAuthenticationState` values:
+* _authState (ACPAuthenticationState)_ value indicating authentication state for the user and contains one of the following [`ACPAuthenticationState`](identity-api-reference#unity-acpauthenticationstate) values.
-  * `ACPIdentity.ACPAuthenticationState.AUTHENTICATED`
-  * `ACPIdentity.ACPAuthenticationState.UNKNOWN`
-  * `ACPIdentity.ACPAuthenticationState.LOGGED_OUT`

 **Example**